Dodge Dart (PF): History

-A mini MPV concept car was designed and developed by Chrysler and revealed in 2006 as the Dodge Hornet.
+A mini MPV concept car was designed and developed by Chrysler and revealed in 2006 as the Dodge Hornet to be sold exclusively in Europe.
 It was Dodge's first attempt at building a vehicle of this small size, and the car was expected to be released in 2010.
 However, this concept was dropped because of the Great Recession and the restructuring of the Chrysler Group.

 After Chrysler's merger with Fiat in late 2010, the small Dodge Hornet concept took on a new form to share a Fiat platform.
-In December 2011, the automaker announced the new small sedan would be called the Dodge Dart.
+In December 2011, the automaker announced the new small sedan would be called the Dodge Dart to replace the Dodge Caliber.

 The Dart was initially scheduled for U.S. dealership sales beginning in late June 2012.
 The Aero model began production in the third quarter of 2012.
 The GT began production in the second quarter of 2013.

 On March 4, 2014, at the Geneva Motor Show, Sergio Marchionne commented on the possible production of a hatchback model for the North American market, saying, "our North American consumers will be gradually offered alternatives for same or close to expense" and that potential buyers might account for either Fiat 500X or Jeep Renegade.